Photo Credit: @kristynemarie

 PRO TIP: There’s actually a hidden menu of songs you can unlock.
 When you board the vehicle, check out the touch screen in front of you.
 Press and hold the attraction logo for ten seconds, let go, and, well, you can take it from there…

-The sights and sounds of your favorite movies — against the backdrop of the theme park — is the perfect way to end the day.
-Standing here, watching this show, in the theme park I’ve loved for more than three decades, I feel the same awe I felt when I visited in 1990.
+After riding, you can slowly walk through the park to end out your day.
+Being here, in the theme park I’ve loved for more than three decades, I feel the same awe I felt when I visited in 1990.
 And it’s even better now without the mullet.

 [taps mic again]